Leisure shop FAQs.

 When travelling from outside a regional fare network, the journey will be calculated from the next departure station on the route.
 Therefore, please ensure that you have a valid ticket for the transfer from home to the departure station and back.

-You may only reserve seats for journeys within Switzerland via Rail Service on 0900 300 300 (CHF 1.19/min. from the Swiss fixed-line network) or at the ticket counter.
+For the following reservations, please call Rail Service on 0900 300 300 (CHF 1.19/min. from a Swiss landline) or go to the ticket counter:

 Can I also buy RailAway offer via mobile phone?

 RailAway offers are not yet available via mobile phone.

 Why do I have to register to be able to make purchases in the

 Registration is required in the leisure shop.
 Please set up a new account on your first visit to the leisure shop.
 Note that a different login is required for bookings in the leisure shop to the one used for the SBB Ticket Shop.

 Your password must have at least 6 characters and include at least 2 digits.